FredrikWilhelmsen/Volume-Scroll/README.md

 - **Set a default** volume level for a video, and optionally start them muted.
 - **Extremely customizable**, change every setting on a per site basis.
 - **Boost audio** up to 500%.
+- Also works with YT Music and Spotify!

 _Take it to the next level, and scroll to change the settings in the extension!_